Montana's at-large congressional district

 From 1993 to 2023, Montana was represented in the United States House of Representatives by one at-large congressional district, among the 435 in the United States Congress.
-The district was the most populous U.S. congressional district, with just over 1 million constituents.
-It was also the second-largest by land area, after Alaska's at-large congressional district, and the largest by land area in the contiguous United States.
+The district was the most populous U.S. congressional district at the time, with just over 1 million constituents, and the second-largest by land area, after Alaska's at-large congressional district.

 The district was last represented by Republican Matt Rosendale.
 It had previously been represented by Republican Greg Gianforte, who did not seek re-election in 2020.
 Instead, he opted to run for Governor of Montana.

-Starting in the 2022 midterm elections, per the 2020 United States census, Montana regained the congressional seat it lost after the 1990 census.
-Thus, the current at-large statewide district was dissolved, and the new districts were the 1st district in the west and the 2nd district in the east.
-Rosendale sought re-election in the 2nd district.
+Starting in the 2022 midterm elections, per the 2020 United States census, Montana regained the congressional seat that it lost after the 1990 census.
+Thus, the current at-large statewide district was dissolved, and the new districts were the 1st district in the west and the 2nd district in the east, restoring a configuration that had existed from 1919 to 1993.
+Rosendale sought re-election in the 2nd district and was elected.